 Address621 W Mallon Ave, Spokane, WA 99201, USA

-There is also a five and a half-mile Auto Tour Route that you drive, bike, or walk to access scenic views of the refuge environment.
-There are also short trails and a wheelchair-accessible boardwalk which loops to the edge of beautiful Blackhorse Lake, making this site accessible for nearly everyone who wants a taste of the outdoors.
+There is also a five and a half-mile Auto Tour Route that you can drive, bike, or walk to access scenic views of the refuge environment.
+Additionally, several short trails and a wheelchair-accessible boardwalk loops to the edge of the beautiful Blackhorse Lake, making this site accessible for nearly everyone who wants a taste of the outdoors.

-This 65-acre arboretum is fill with more than 2,000 labeled trees, shrubs and flowers.
+This 65-acre arboretum is filled with more than 2,000 labeled trees, shrubs, and flowers.
 Whether you want to check out what each and every plant is or not, the trails weaving through the park and the creek that flows through it are lovely and relaxing to explore.

 The collection includes about 200 items from Crosby’s life and career, ranging from records to photos to books.
-If you dig on what you see at Gonzaga University, there’s more memorabilia on display at the Bing Crosby House at 508 E Sharp Avenue, and it’s got free admission as well.
+If you dig on what you see at Gonzaga University, there is even more memorabilia on display at the Bing Crosby House at 508 East Sharp Avenue, and it’s got free admission as well.

 Kick Back to Some Live Music

-For larger venues and touring headliners that come through the area, look to the Spokane Veterans Memorial Arena or the Knitting Factory (don’t actually expect any knitting going on here).
-If you prefer smaller, more intimate venues, The Bartlett and the Big Dipper are all-around great places to check out.
+For larger venues and touring headliners that come through the area, look to the Spokane Veterans Memorial Arena or the Knitting Factory, and if you prefer smaller, more intimate venues, The Bartlett and the Big Dipper are all-around great places to check out.
 The Bartlett is an all-ages venue at all hours, so it’s perfect for date nights, groups of friends and families alike.